CompareScalar

 Restrictions

-• For the API that uses the first n pieces of data in the tensor for computation, when setting count, ensure that the space occupied by count elements is 256-byte aligned.
+• If the API for computing the first n data elements of a tensor is used, ensure that the memory occupied by count elements is 256-byte aligned.

-• API example of computing the first n data elements of a tensor
+• Example of API for computing the first n data elements of a tensor

 1